astrojhgu/rt1d/README.rst

 any radiation at all.

 However, there are also modules one can use to avoid writing rt1d scripts.
 They are located in the rt1d/run/Simulate.py module.
-In a python terminal (or script), it's as easy as typing:
+In a Python terminal (or script), it's as easy as typing:

 >>>
 >>> import rt1d